felixoakz/.files/README.md

 # DOTFILES

-## This collection is set up to be easily cloned and symlinked using GNU Stow.
+## Set up to be easily cloned and symlinked using GNU Stow.

 - **.config/**: Contains configurations for various tools and environments such as nvim, kitty, hypr, - and more.
 - **.tmux.conf**: Custom tmux configuration.
-- **.zshrc**: Configuration for zsh.

 ## How to Use